How does residential treatment differ from partial hospitalization (PHP)?

-It is my hope to meet and hopefully exceed the positive experience you have had with other facilities.
-I know how busy you are and I want to make sure the referral and admissions process is seamless.
-I assure you our team will make it as easy as possible and I am here to help every step of the way.
+It is our hope to match, and hopefully exceed, the good experiences you have had with other facilities.
+We understand how busy you may be, and our representatives will work to ensure the referral and admissions process is seamless for you.
+Our team will make it as easy as possible to work with ARS, and we are here to help every step of the way.

 Do you offer discounts for private pay?

 Our private pay rates are discounted in order to provide more people with the opportunity to seek treatment at one of our facilities.
-If there are financial barriers, we will work as hard as possible to create a payment plan that will work for our patients.
-In addition to establishing this beforehand, our patients also meet with their financial counselors during their stay so they can plan ahead.
-We know this is an investment in their own future and want to help make it affordable and a realistic possibility.
+If there are financial barriers to someone receiving treatment, we will work as hard as possible to create a payment plan that will work for our clients.
+In addition to establishing this beforehand, our clients also meet with our financial counselors during their stay so they can plan ahead.
+We know this is an investment in their own future and want to help make it affordable and effective.

-We are in-network with several insurance companies however we do accept most insurance policies if they have out of network benefits.
-We always encourage to give us a call whenever you have a patient with commercial insurance to see if we are able to work with their policy.
-Our insurance verification team is able to check their benefits quickly and often times we can admit a patient within 24-48 hours.
+We are in network with several insurance companies, however we do accept most insurance policies if they have out-of-network benefits.
+If you have a client with commercial insurance, it is best to call ARS directly to see if we are able to work with their policy.
+Our insurance verification team is able to check their benefits quickly, and oftentimes we can admit a client within 48 hours.

-We assure you if we know ahead of time that a patient is planning on attending your IOP, our entire team will work to make sure that their IOP benefits are preserved and they return to you for that level of care.
-Because our departments are interconnected and working together on each patient, we have open lines of communication between our team, clinical, case management and utilization review.
-We have weekly meetings to discuss the patients we have in house and where they are going after their time with us.
-We will be monitoring everything to make sure they return to you.
-In addition, we also refer a lot of patients out for IOP and aftercare that do not come in with an aftercare plan and would love to include you as a resource for them as well.
+If we know ahead of time that a client is planning on attending your IOP, our team will work to make sure that their IOP benefits are preserved and they return to your facility for that level of care.
+Because our departments are interconnected and working together for each client, we have open lines of communication between our team, clinical, case management and utilization review.
+We have weekly meetings to discuss clients we have in-house and where each is going after their time with us.
+We will be monitoring everything to make sure they return to you safe and sound.
+In addition, we also refer numerous individuals to IOP and aftercare programs.
+We are more than happy to include you as a resource for these clients as well.

-In addition to the one-on-one sessions and family sessions, we provide programming 7 days a week for our higher levels of care.
-IOP programs 6 days a week while in house with us.
-We offer outings over the weekend as well.
-Once the patient transfers to aftercare and IOP, they receive programming 3 days a week in addition to their individual and family session.
+In addition to daily and weekly individual and family counseling, we may provide programming seven days per week for our higher levels of care.
+At the IOP level, programming can happen six days a week while clients are staying at the facility.
+Depending on the facility, this can include outings over the weekend as well.
+Once the client transfers out of IOP, they can participate in programming three days a week in addition to their individual therapy sessions.

-Do you utilize any medications during the treatment episode?
+Do your facilities utilize any medications during treatment?